agarciadom/llma4se-2025/workshop/slides.md

 ## details_known edge

 * We need a function to decide where to go from `identify_destination`
-* Write the body of this function, so it returns `True` if there are non-`None` values for the departure and destination keys
+* Write the body of this function, so it returns `True` if we have non-empty strings for the departure and destination keys

 ```python
 def details_known(state: State) -> bool: